-While students will not be penalized for taking this quarantine period, it is the student's responsibility to connect with their faculty members in each course to make arrangements to make up any missed in-person work.
+While students will not be penalized for taking this quarantine period, it is the student's responsibility to connect with their faculty members in each course to make arrangements to make up any missed inperson work.
 Students can also reach out to their Student Success Coach for additional support in making these arrangements.

-Employees that choose to quarantine may work remotely during the quarantine period if authorized by their immediate supervisor.
-If unable to work remotely during quarantine, paid or unpaid leave will be used to account for any work days missed.
+Faculty and staff that choose to quarantine may work remotely during the quarantine period if authorized by their supervisor.
+If unable to work remotely during quarantine, paid or unpaid leave will be used to account for any workdays missed.